 HISTORY OF ALTON DAY OF RENEWAL

-In November 1974 a Mill Hill Father, Fr Coogan in Basingstoke started a prayer group in the home of Ron and Margaret Nicholls every Thursday evening.
+In November 1974 a Mill Hill Father, Fr Brian Coogan started a prayer group in the home of Ron and Margaret Nicholls in Basingstoke every Thursday evening.
 The group prayed for Baptism in the Holy Spirit and were encouraged to pray for a monthly Day of Renewal.
 Soon afterwards, the first Day of Renewal was held in Basingstoke in St Joseph’s parish, structured around talks, workshops, prayer and praise.

 In January 1975, following a prophecy from Bob Balkam (the first leader of the National Service Committee of Catholic Charismatic Renewal in England, and founder of Good News magazine), the Day of Renewal found a home at Alton Convent.
 Sister Paddy of Alton Convent was a key member of the team from the beginning.
 (It was her father who had built the chapel there almost single handed).
 Attendance grew to around 300-400 until a large group that came up from Southampton and Portsmouth set up their own Day in Southampton.